Is Travis Hunter having best season ever for a non-quarterback, non-halfback?

 Every once in a while, a star emerges who causes the sports world to stop and pay attention to what they're doing.
 College football has one of those players right now.

-Colorado's Travis Hunter is in the midst of putting up one of the more unique seasons in recent college football history.
-The two-way star has excelled at both wide receiver and cornerback for the 7-2 Buffaloes this season, making big plays on both sides of the ball to keep Colorado's Big 12 and College Football Playoff hopes alive.
+Colorado's Travis Hunter has put up one of the more unique seasons in recent college football history.
+The two-way star has excelled at both wide receiver and cornerback for the 9-3 Buffaloes, making big plays on both sides of the ball in leading Colorado to a berth in the Alamo Bowl.
 Earlier this season, Hunter forced the game-sealing fumble to help Colorado secure a win over Baylor in overtime.
-In Colorado's most recent win over Texas Tech, he had 99 receiving yards and a touchdown.
+In Colorado's win over Texas Tech, he had 99 receiving yards and a touchdown.

 As Hunter has been a two-way star this season, FOX Sports lead college football analyst Joel Klatt recently argued that he's in a pantheon that's reserved for the best athletes in sports history.